poncce/PI2_TP/README.md

-documento nefasto sujeto a cambios
+Documento sujeto a futuros cambios